shredding/elefunds-SDK/PHP/Documentation/PHPGuideTemplating.md

 But let's do some more tricks!

 Fire some CSS files and Javascript files in the Folder `Template/Awesome/Css` and `Template/Awesome/Javascript`.
-You can assign them to your template like this (assuming you are inside the configuration's `init()` method:
+You can assign them to your template like this (assuming you are inside the configuration's `init()` method):

     $this->view->addCssFile('awesome.min.css');
     $this->view->addJavascriptFile('awesome.jquery.min.js');

-> It's a good practise to provide minified versions of your static files.
+> It's a good practise to provide minimized versions of your static files.

+Lets create a hook to multiply a number by ten.

+> You can see this trick in action if you are looking at the hooks in the shop template.
+For example, the suggested roundup gets
+> calculated that way when the total is assigned to the view.

-Then create a file named `AwesomeHooks.php` and save it at `Template/Awesome/Hooks` and paste in the following content:
+Create a file named `AwesomeHooks.php` and save it at `Template/Awesome/Hooks`.
+Then paste in the following content:

     <?php
     class Library_Elefunds_Template_Awesome_Hooks_AwesomeHooks {
         public static function mulitplyByTen($view, $number) {
             $view->assign('number', $number * 10);
         }